• Home

 3. Experience the Museum of Underwater Art

 While Magnetic Island is on the Great Barrier Reef, you can do a day trip out to a central section of the Great Barrier Reef and experience the Museum of Underwater Art.
 It’s the first of its kind in the Southern Hemisphere.
-This is the perfect day trip for snorkellers and divers alike as both can experience sections of the museum.
+This is the perfect day trip for snorkellers and divers alike, as both can experience sections of the museum.

 On John Brewer Reef, enjoy the vibrant coral and keep your eye out for reef fish and other marine life.
 This includes Maori wrasse, turtles and reef sharks.